 Is there a diet to reverse type 2 diabetes?

-There is no such thing as a special diet exclusively for people with diabetes.
+There is no such thing as a special diet for people with diabetes or those aiming or diabetes reversal.
 There are a lot of different ways to lose weight – but there’s no one-size-fits-all diet.

 But we do know that some people have put their diabetes into remission by losing weight through following the Mediterranean diet or a low-carb diet.
 We’ve got lots of information, meal plans and recipes to help you find the best approach for you.